docpad-archive/documentation/Roadmap.md

 			- Plugins
 			- Rate and Discuss
 		- Learning Centre (tutorials, videos, etc)

-## Version 3

-Version 3 focuses on ease of use.
-This is done by introducing a web interface for administration of your docpad instance, and providing a more modular API.
-It also focuses on stability by introducing unit tests.

-### v3.2

-- Web GUI
 	- QuickStart
 		4. Importing content from an existing source (e.g. wordpress, tumblr, jekyll, etc)

-### v3.1

-- Web GUI
 	- Connect
 		- News
 		- Blog
 		- Polls
 		- Stats

-### v3.0

-- Unit Tests
-- Modular API for rendering single files
-- Modular API for rendering single content blocks
-- Exploration into modularising the entire code
-- Web GUI
 	- QuickStart
 		Provides a web interface for
 		1. Selecting your skeleton